 “Maximum tolerance to cold temperatures.”

 The name makes any inclination clear.
 This breed was born and bred in places characterised by cold temperatures and is used to living in these conditions.
 In the cold and frost, it feels at home.
-However, this virtue must not be abused, and a dry shelter is required during the winter if it does not live indoors.
+However, this virtue must not be abused, and if it does not live indoors, a dry shelter is required during the winter.

 Tolerance to hot temperatures